 The Global Health Fellows Program offers a unique opportunity to learn firsthand how global health policy is formulated and implemented.
 As part of the Duke Program on Global Policy and Governance, Global Health Fellows receive both academic and experiential perspectives on how intergovernmental organizations, nongovernmental organizations, and the private sector shape global health policy.

-The program combines internships with global health stakeholder organizations in Geneva and an intensive course on global health issues.
+The Global Health track combines internships with global health stakeholder organizations in Geneva and an intensive course on global health issues.
 It is open to graduate students attending schools of public policy, public health and medicine.

-All Fellows work in a Geneva-based policy internship, where they gain useful experience contributing to program and policymaking in global health.
+All Fellows work in a Geneva-based policy internship, where they gain useful experience contributing to program and policy-making in global health.
 Some Fellows help to prepare policy briefings and meetings; others conduct gap-filling research.
-From building databases and interviewing stakeholders to synthesizing literature and putting together presentations, Fellows contribute to the work of placement sites that have ranged in recent years from NGOs like Médecins sans Frontières to public-private partnerships like the Global Alliance for Vaccines and Immunizations and intergovernmental organizations such as WHO and UNAIDS.
+From building databases and interviewing stakeholders to synthesizing literature and putting together presentations, fellows contribute to the work of placement sites.
+Recent internship sites have ranged from NGOs like Médecins Sans Frontières to public-private partnerships like the Global Alliance for Vaccines and Immunizations and intergovernmental organizations such as WHO and UNAIDS.
 Those arriving by mid-May may also witness the deliberations of the World Health Assembly.
 Many Fellows forge lasting professional ties and friendships, both with mentors and with a cohort of future leaders in global health.

-*The Global Health Fellows Program also receives support from the Duke Global Health Institute and Duke University’s Program on Global Health and Technology Access at the Sanford School of Public Policy.
+The Global Health track receives support from the Duke Global Health Institute and Duke University’s Program on Global Health and Technology Access at the Sanford School of Public Policy.